 Cosmetic plant care includes removing flower stems after blooming is over.
 Some gardeners remove them even before that, simply because they don't feel the flowers are all that exceptional and don't like them getting in the way of viewing the foliage.
-Either way, this little bit of housekeeping helps keep the display looking good throughout the summer.
+Either way, this little bit of housekeeping helps keep the plant looking good throughout the summer.

 Uses for Fire Island Hosta in Landscaping

-We assume the first part of the cultivar name to be an allusion to the bright color of the springtime leaves (although We suppose it could also refer to the reddish color of their stems).
-But there's another allusion being made here, as well.
+The name, "Fire Island," is an allusion to the bright color of the springtime leaves (although it could also refer to the reddish color of their stems).
+But there's another allusion being made here, as well, even if only indirectly.
 Fire Island is a barrier island on the southern side of Long Island, New York.
 It is famous for its beaches and its lighthouse.
 It is also known as one of the "Gay Meccas" in the U.S.

 Other Types of Golden-Leafed Hostas

-Although it's variegated, another kind of hosta we grow that we'll count as being golden-leafed is 'Remember Me,' which, coincidentally, we have growing right next to some forget-me-nots (Myosotis).
-We love its irregular color pattern.
+Although it's variegated, another kind of hosta that counts as being golden-leafed is Remember Me.
+Its irregular color pattern is muted yet fascinating.
 Some variegated plants have predictable patterns; not this one.
 That keeps things interesting.
 The interior of Remember Me's leaf is mainly golden, the margin mainly green.
-But the widths and lengths of the green bands is random.
-Moreover, there are two shades of green, one markedly lighter than other, making it a tricolored leaf.
+But the widths and lengths of the green bands are random.
+Moreover, there are two shades of green, one markedly lighter than the other, making it a tricolored leaf.
 The overall effect is quite striking.
-Another golden-leafed hosta with variegation that we grow is 'Golden Tiara,' but it's not nearly as memorable as 'Remember Me.'

-If you seek only "pure gold" (that is, other golden-leafed hostas without variegation), possibilities range from small kinds like 'Golden Teacup' to much larger plants like 'Sea Gold Star.'
-Another giant is the very popular 'Sum and Substance.'
+If you seek golden-leafed hostas without variegation, possibilities range from small kinds like Golden Teacup to much larger plants like Sea Gold Star.
+Another giant is the very popular Sum and Substance.
 Here are a few other golden-leafed types:

-- 'Good as Gold'
+- Good as Gold

-- 'Jimmy Crack Corn'
+- Jimmy Crack Corn